Evelyn Mason Wells: Building Your Child’s Character

 In what ways can you think of to encourage the children in your life?

-Heavenly Father, thank You for showing us how to be people of character and how to teach our children the principles You would have them learn.
-We come before you with praise and honor and love.
-And thanksgiving.
-Guide us in the journey of bringing up children of godly character.
-Give us wisdom, and direct our paths.
+Heavenly Father, thank You for showing me how to be a person of good character.
+I come before You with praise, honor, love and thanksgiving.
+Guide me in the journey of bringing up children of godly character.
+Give me wisdom, and direct my path.

-We glorify You in the Name of Jesus.
+I glorify You in the name of Jesus.
 Amen.

 Copyright 2021: Building Your Child’s Character: Evelyn Mason Wells: All Rights Reserved